Kubernetes PetSets

 Stateful applications are grouped into what’s known as a PetSet object.
 The PetSet controller has a family-orientated approach, as opposed to the traditional RC, which is mainly concerned with the number of replicas.
 PODs are stateless disposable units that can be removed and interchanged without affecting the application.
 The Pets, conversely, are groups of stateful PODs requiring stronger different identities.

-Within a PetSet, Pets ( stateful applications ) have a unique distinguishable identity.
-The identities stick and do not change when restarting / rescheduling.
-They have an explicit purpose/role in life that is known throughout the family – a definitive startup carried out in a structured order that fits within its responsibility in the framework of the application.
+Within a PetSet, Pets ( stateful applications ) have a unique, distinguishable identity.
+The identities stick and do not change when restarting/rescheduling.
+They have an explicit purpose/role in life that is known throughout the family—a definitive startup carried out in a structured order that fits within its responsibility in the application’s framework.

 Initially, the cattle approach forced us to view cloud components as anonymous resources.
 However, this approach does not fit all application requirements.
 Stateful applications require us to rethink the new pet-style approach.